lizster/CaseStudy1/README.md

 This directory contains all information regarding gathering and analyzing data regarding `beers` and `breweries`

 ## Distribution of Work
+While we both contributed separate codes, they both come to the same conclusions, just in different ways.
+These differences can be found within the codebook.

-*Lizzy*: combined relevant code and output along with the answers to the seven questions to generate an RMarkdown document with a correpsonding markdown file to present the findings in a reasonable fashion.
+*Lizzy*: combined relevant code and output along with the answers to the seven questions to generate an RMarkdown document with a correpsonding markdown file to present the findings in a reasonable fashion. (`BreweryInformation.rmd` and `BreweryInformation.md`)

 *Andrew*: